 Yet another wrestling example: Shawn Michaels, who was slightly small for a wrestler and adopted a somewhat effeminate ring persona for his "Sexy Boy" character, had a voice like an Old West mountain man (the result of his childhood in Arizona and Texas).
 (In the later years of his career, he grew a beard and began dressing and acting more like how he actually sounded.)

-Another one, former WWE wrestler Kaval is short (by WWE standards) and rather lightweight, so you would think he would carry a voice in the same range as Rey Mysterio Jr (a higher voice you'd expect from a Fragile Speedster).
-He has one of the deepest voices you can imagine, its rather disorienting.
+Another one, former WWE wrestler Kaval (a.k.a.
+Low-Ki & Senshi) is short and rather lightweight by WWE standards, so you would think he would carry a voice in the same range as Rey Mysterio Jr (a higher voice you'd expect from a Fragile Speedster).
+He actually has one of the deepest voices you can imagine, which is rather disorienting.

 Stephanie McMahon is a rather interesting case.
 Starting around mid-2002, her voice on Raw/Smackdown immediately changed from a high pitched screamy voice to a much deeper and more womanly voice.
 This was actually her natural voice from the beginning (ie. her screamy/high-pitched voice from 1999-2002 was basically manufactured for her stage persona), but it's definitely an interesting contrast.